-- Food and gastronomy: Puerto Vallarta offers many wonderful restaurants from out-of-the-way local places like the fabulous Ocean Grill to world-class cuisine.
+- Food and gastronomy: Puerto Vallarta offers many wonderful restaurants from out-of-the-way local places to world-class cuisine.
 The city is also known for its food festivals such as the Festival Gourmet International, in November, and Restaurant Week, which takes place in late May.
 Or, take a cooking class and learn how to make some delicious Mexican specialties on your own.

 - Hiking and walking tours: Take a stroll along the newly revamped Malecon.
 Or, get a workout on one of the several jungle hikes in the area including one through town and up the mountain to ‘La Cruz‘.

 - Boat rides: Head over to Boca de Tomatlán and hike along the beach to Las Animas.
 Or, take in the Rhythms of the Night excursion at Las Caletas Cove.
 Stop and visit Conchas Chinas and other secluded beaches and waterfalls which are accessible only by boat.
 And, why not take in a whale watching expedition while you’re in town?